sentclose/sentc-docs/docs/guide/e2ee/encrypt.md

 ::: tip
 We highly recommend creating a group even for one-on-one user communication.
 This allows the user who encrypts the data to also decrypt it later without any additional configuration.
-To achieve this, simply auto-invite the other user and use the "stop invite" feature for this group.
+To achieve this, auto-invite the other user and use the "stop invite" feature for this group.

-For more information on auto-invite functionality, please see the [auto invite](/guide/group/#invite-more-user). section.
+For more information on auto-invite functionality, please see the [auto invite](/guide/group/#invite-more-user) section.
 :::

 ## Encrypt raw data